 Sadly, many of the landscapes similar to those painted by Eliot Hodgkin are disappearing, lost to urban regeneration.
 It’s entirely understandable; to most these sites are inherently unattractive when compared to ‘green’ sites, and often occur in areas where investment in new infrastructure is desperately needed.
 One could argue that the tendency to develop these areas as cinema complexes or retail parks with the same five shops and restaurants isn’t the best use of the land, but that’s a discussion for another day.
 What is very clear is that the loss of these wonderful urban biodiversity sinks is as regrettable as it is inevitable.

-Sometimes the ugliest things can be the most special, or at least that’s what I was told frequently as a child.
+Sometimes the ugliest things can be the most beautiful.
 These brownfield mosaic habitats are a true national treasure, but are destined never to be valued as such.